lou-vasquez/nifi-ftps/README.md

 # nifi-ftps
-Standalone NAR with FTPS support (while waiting for support in base NIFI) Modified for use via CICS/NCEI.
+Standalone NAR with FTPS support (while waiting for support in base NIFI).
+Modified for use via CICS/NCEI:
 - latest nar version
-- host validation off (we verify not them)
+- host validation off (we authenticate not them)
-- self signed allowed
+- self signed (we authenticate not them)

 TODO:
 - variable for host validation